futoin/specs/draft/ftn8_security_concept.md

 Based on strategy, no key ID or a fixed minimal derived key ID may be used for current version of the specification to minimize performance impact and simplify Executor's derived key caching logic.
-Master key itself should provide enough entropy to ensure derived key's quality.
-So, key update gets bound to frequency of master key update.
+Master Secret itself should provide enough entropy to ensure derived key's quality.
+So, key update gets bound to frequency of Master Secret update.
 Key derivation would be used only to get different keys based on purpose.

 #### 2.11.4.2.
 Key purpose name